We’re proud of the business we’ve built. Every year we’ve grown our team, our customer base, and our revenue.

 What problem does it solve?

-It allows users to choose from various themes to design their websites and take advantage of its fast editing system to manage their content.
+It allows users to choose from various themes to design their websites and use its fast editing system to manage their content.

 Why is it awesome?

 WordPress is free and easy to use.
-People who want to give it a try can do so without being charged.
+People who want to try it can do so without being charged.

 How much does it cost?